 We are looking for highly qualified candidates to apply for the ISTScholar PhD program.
-Deadline: Jan 8, 2018 (11:59PM CET).
+The deadline for 2018 has already passed: the next open call deadline will be Jan 8, 2019.

 Fully-funded PhD positions